dancrew32/marcel/README.md

 ## Routes
 In `routes.php`, we send url `$_SERVER['REQUEST_URI']` matches to controllers and views.
+By default, routing is simple, but you may increase the complexity if you would like HTTP method granularity and/or auth class permissions handled at the router (instead of the controller).
-You may capture paramters using regular expressions.
+You may capture parameters using regular expressions.
 ```php
 <?
 app::$routes = [